Coconut Bread w/ Cream, Maple Strawberries & Orange Zest

-Having made endless amounts of banana breads, carrot cakes, plain vanilla cakes and other bakings that can serve as breakfast like this; a slice of cake with some fruit and something creamy, it was now time for something else.
-Discovering the possibilities and deliciousness of coconut, a coconut bread could, of course, not stay behind.
-Thinking about coconut bread, I wanted it to be moist, but light.
-I wanted it to have a good crumb.
-I wanted it to be coconut-y, but not overpowering.
-I wanted it to be light of colour, but with a golden brown crust.
-I wanted it to be silky, soft and delicious.
-I wanted it to be like this.
-And I hope you do, too.
+Having made endless amounts of banana breads, carrot cakes, plain vanilla cakes and other bakings that can serve as breakfast, it was now time for something else.
+Discovering all the possibilities and deliciousness of everything coconut lately, a coconut bread could - of course - not stay behind.
+I wanted it to be moist, light, and have a good crumb.
+Have this really lovely coconut-y flavour, but not too overpowering.
+A pretty light colour, but with a golden, crispy brown crust.
+And of course mega delicious.
+This is the result, and I hope like it as much as I do.

 Notes on recipe

 This bread is amazing on its own, directly from the oven (well, ok, let it cool for about 15 min), or the day itself.
 But it's amazing too a day/a few days later.
 Brush sides with a little butter/oil, grill, top/eat like that.
 To die for.

 This combination of cream, strawberries and orange zest is my favourite.
 Sometimes I replace the cream for thick yoghurt, if I want it to be a little ‘healthier’/more breakfast-y.